ScottLogic/OpenInferESG/backend/README.md

 Follow the instructions below to run the backend locally.
 Change directory to `/backend`, then follow the instructions below.

-1. Set-up a virtual environment
+1. Set-up a virtual environment using Python 3.13

 > It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv venv` to create it and `source venv/Scripts/activate` to activate it in your active terminal.